matthewrstone/puppet-pe_winagent/README.md

 **v2.2.0**

-- Add a switch to put set the agent service mode to DISABLED
+- Adding all the options for installation.

 **v2.1.0**